Valiev-Koyiljon/Machine-Learning/README.md

 ## Acknowledgments

-- Thanks to all the contributors who have helped shape this repository.
+- Kudos to Kaggle Machine Learning Course
-- Special thanks to open-source communities and platforms that provide learning and collaboration opportunities.
+- Kudos to Machine Learning Specialization Course (DeepLearning.ai)

 Thank you for visiting this repository, and happy learning!